keptn/keptn.github.io/content/docs/0.15.x/reference/files/sli/index.md

       sql-statements: "query E-3"
     ```

-* If an evaluation of a service gets triggered, the following SLI configuration will be used:
+* If an evaluation of a service gets triggered, the following SLI configuration is used:

     ```yaml
     spec_version: "1.0"